Junior Marine Biologist Summer Camp

 Want to see a typical day at JMB Summer Camp?
-Join us for our 2019 Summer Camp Open House on Saturday, June 1!
-We are welcoming children ages 6 – 17 to campus to experience what life is like as a LMC camper, and parents to meet our awesome counselors.
+Join us for our 2021 Summer Camp Open House on Saturday, June 12!
+From 10am – 12pm, we are welcoming children ages 6 – 13 to campus to experience what life is like as a LMC camper, and parents to meet our awesome counselors.
 Learn about our Junior Marine Biologist camp program and participate in activities featured throughout all three themed camp sessions.
 Early-bird rates will return for on-campus registration at this event, so do not miss out!
+No pre-registration required.

-Senior Camp Counselors and Junior Camp Counselors.
-JMB Camp employee requirements vary by position.
+Camp Counselors JMB Camp employee requirements vary by position.
 For more information on job requirements and description, please Click Here

 Youth Ocean Leaders (Summer Volunteer Position) – The Youth Ocean Leaders (YOLs) program allows high school students to work alongside LMC’s Camp Counselors to deliver fun and educational activities to our Jr. Marine Biologist campers during their summer break!
 With a strong focus on developing leadership skills, our Camp Counselors and Education Staff will meet weekly with YOLs to discuss, explore and coach through leadership skills.
 Click Here to Learn More